-A CRM can answer distinct sourcing questions like channels or sources that lead to best hires, who did the candidate engaged first, email templates that work best, and more.
+A CRM software can answer distinct sourcing questions like channels or sources that lead to best hires, who did the candidate engaged first, email templates that work best, and more.
 Having all such information, the recruiting team is able to work more efficiently and lets you know the best time to reach out to a candidate.

 3. Your ATS is No More a Goldmine:

 ATS systems bury information when they close a requisition.
 This forces many recruiting teams to track candidates on spreadsheets.
 As a result, only 1 out of 152 inbound applicants get hired while 1 in 72 sourced candidates get hired.
 Sourcing can make you highly efficient.

 CRM aims to precisely organize and keep data intact, including details of past candidates.
 When there is a new job opening, rather than immediate sourcing, it is best to tap into the existing talent pool.
 Moreover, advanced CRM offers candidates a newly opened matching role.

 4. You are Spending Huge Time Toggling Between Separate Platforms:

 It is time-intensive and can be confusing to collect bits and pieces of information about a candidate from distinct platforms.
 If you have to toggle through distinct interfaces to get context around the candidate, it clearly indicates that data is not flowing between the platforms.
 As a result, you may not be able to create a genuine talent report.